 Find the Pentaho Server and open it so you can find the service name.
 The service name should appear at the top of the first tab (General).
 It will be pentahoserver.

-Go into the bin file (C:\Program Files\pentaho\server\pentaho-server\tomcat\bin\) and rename the tomcat6w.exe file to match the service name(pentahoserver).
+Go into the bin file (pentaho\server\pentaho-server\tomcat\bin\) and rename the tomcat8w.exe file to match the service name(pentahoserver).
 This will ensure that the server starts with the software.

 After you have renamed the file, open it by double-clicking on it.
 This will not open the file, it will allow you to edit it.
 You may need to right-click and select Run as Administrator.
 This depends on your user permission settings.
 The Properties Window will open.